-Magnesium is cleared by glomerular filtration and in the absence of renal disease, renal homeostatic mechanisms will attempt to maintain Mg balance.
-When the diet contains excessive Mg, renal tubular reabsorption decreases, maintaining serum concentrations of Mg within narrow physiologic limits.
+Magnesium is cleared by glomerular filtration and, in the absence of renal disease, renal homeostatic mechanisms will attempt to maintain Mg balance.
+When the diet contains excessive Mg, renal tubular resorption decreases, maintaining serum concentrations of Mg within narrow physiologic limits.
 Renal excretion of Mg may be used to evaluate Mg balance.

 IV administration of large doses of Mg is safely used to concurrently diagnose and treat hypomagnesemia.
-The IV Mg retention test, which involves the determination of urinary Mg retention, has become the gold standard to determine Mg status in human medicine, and has been validated in horses, dogs, and cattle.
-Animals that are deficient in Mg will retain a large proportion of the administered Mg, while animals with sufficient Mg will excrete most of it.
+The IV Mg retention test, which involves the determination of urinary Mg retention, has become the gold standard to determine Mg status in human medicine and has been validated in horses, dogs, and cattle.
+Animals deficient in Mg will retain a large proportion of the administered Mg, whereas animals with sufficient Mg will excrete most of it.

 Fractional clearance relates the amount of substance excreted to the amount filtered by the glomerulus without the need for volumetric urine collection.
-Fractional clearance can be calculate by using concurrently collected spot samples of urine and serum, and measuring the concentrations of creatinine and the electrolyte of interest.
+Fractional clearance can be calculated by using concurrently collected spot samples of urine and serum and by measuring the concentrations of creatinine and the electrolyte of interest.
 This allows assessment of urinary electrolyte excretion without the need for timed urine collections and takes into account variability in urine concentration due to hydration status.

 Ruminants are more prone to hypomagnesemia than monogastric animals.
-The variation in Mg metabolism between species is due mainly to anatomic and physiologic differences in digestive tracts.
+The variation in Mg metabolism among species is mainly because of anatomic and physiologic differences in digestive tracts.
 Ruminants absorb Mg less efficiently than nonruminants (35% vs 70% of intake).
 The rumen is the main site of absorption, and there are active transport mechanisms.
 Absorption from the large intestine occurs with high Mg intakes.
 In nonruminants, the small intestine is the main site of absorption.
-Differences in Mg metabolism within some species are attributable to variation in absorption efficiency of Mg from the gut, and in others to variation in reabsorption of Mg by the kidney tubules.
+Species differences in Mg metabolism are attributable to variation in both absorption efficiency of Mg from the gut and reabsorption of Mg by the kidney tubules.